Verbit Releases New Generative AI Product Suite

 Gen.V Now in Place for Education Customers

-New York, NY, Aug.
-30, 2023 (GLOBE NEWSWIRE) -- Verbit, a leading provider of voice AI solutions, is proud to announce its new generative AI product suite.
+It’s our mission to not only provide the best tools for transcription, but to help our customers extract the full value from their transcripts by harnessing the latest developments in generative AI.”NEW YORK CITY, NY, UNITED STATES, August 30, 2023/EINPresswire.com/ -- Verbit, a leading provider of voice AI solutions, is proud to announce its new generative AI product suite.
 Customers will now gain even greater value and insights from their Verbit-produced transcripts.

 Verbit’s generative AI offering – “Gen.V” – was developed with the company’s proprietary, advanced technology.
 It combines highly trained natural language processing, content generation abilities and artificial intelligence to identify the most important elements of a transcript.